LucasDelfino92/morrowindsharp/mw2.md

 I want to thank the following mod authors for their original mods which have been edited for inclusion in this guide.

-- Saint_Jiub and Moranar, for [**Snow Prince Armor Redux**](https://www.nexusmods.com/morrowind/mods/42344?), which was edited to add Moranar's unique icons to the armor, as well as to optimize the textures present in the mod and fix an issue with the helm not using its new unique model.
-- Abot, Arcimaestro Antares, and Wikart, for [**Animated Morrowind Merged**](http://abitoftaste.altervista.org/morrowind/index.php?option=downloads&task=info&id=39&Itemid=50), which was edited to remove brigands and the ability to donate gold to beggars.
 - Aoimevelho, for [**Cavern of the Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860/), which was edited to remove all cavern edits while keeping the changes to the False Incarnates intact.
 - Lucevar, for [**LDM - Choices & Consequences**](https://discord.com/channels/210394599246659585/677279423250038834), which was edited for compatibility with **Early Transport to Mournhold**.
 - R-Zero, for [**Lucky Strike - A Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765), which was edited to fix some issues with the mod.
 - NullCacade, for [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624), which was edited to include ingredient consumption restrictions.
 - Archimag, for [**HardTrade**](https://www.nexusmods.com/morrowind/mods/47368), which was edited to remove the investing feature and unwanted GMST changes for compatibility with other mods.
 - Remiros and Half11, for [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which was edited for compatibility with **Ownership Overhaul**.
-- Necrolesian, for [**There Can Be Only One**](https://www.nexusmods.com/morrowind/mods/47766), which was edited to remove all changes to availability of fixed and random Daedric equipment.
 - BTB and Necrolesian, for [**BTB's Game Improvements - Necro Edit v2.0**](https://www.nexusmods.com/morrowind/mods/47129?), which was edited to remove Morrowind Advanced's creature stat buffs.

 ## COMPATIBILITY